IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_artifactory.html.markdown

 * `parameters` - (List) Unique key-value pairs representing parameters to be used to create the tool.
 A list of parameters for each tool integration can be found in the <a href="https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations">Configuring tool integrations page</a>.
 Nested scheme for **parameters**:
-	* `api_key` - (String) The Artifactory API key for your Artifactory repository.
-You can use a toolchain secret reference for this parameter.
-For more information, see [Protecting your sensitive data in Continuous Delivery](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials).
 	* `dashboard_url` - (String) The URL of the Artifactory server dashboard for this integration.
 In the graphical UI, this is the dashboard that the browser will navigate to when you click the Artifactory integration tile.
 	* `mirror_url` - (String) The URL for your Artifactory virtual repository, which is a repository that can see your private repositories and a cache of the public repositories.
 	* `name` - (String) The name for this tool integration.